andrew/ultimate-awesome/README.md

 - [awesome-gnn-privacy](https://github.com/NDS-VU/awesome-gnn-privacy) - This repository aims to provide links to works about privacy attacks and privacy preservation on graph data with Graph Neural Networks (GNNs).
 - [awesome-oracle-cloud-free-tier](https://github.com/neitsab/awesome-oracle-cloud-free-tier) - Curated list of awesome resources to make the best out of Oracle Cloud Infrastructure Free Tier.
 - [Awesome-Dgraph](https://github.com/OpenDgraph/Awesome-Dgraph) - A list of media, code and info about Dgraph.
-- [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
+- [Awesome-LLM-Productization](https://github.com/oscinis-com/Awesome-LLM-Productization) - Awesome-LLM-Productization: a curated list of tools/tricks/news/regulations about AI and Large Language Model (LLM) productization.
 - [awesome-oss-research-data](https://github.com/sboysel/awesome-oss-research-data) - A (curated) list of empirical research and datasets in the space of Open Source Software.
 - [awesome-oauth-oidc](https://github.com/shyuan/awesome-oauth-oidc) - Collect documentation related to OAuth 2.0 and OpenID Connect.
 - [awesome-malware-resources](https://github.com/Sokow86/awesome-malware-resources) - Just another collection of links, tools, reports and other stuff.